 The author, made famous when he published “The English Patient,” is a native of Sri Lanka.
-So I thought I would try to cook a few dishes that are eaten in Sri Lanka.
-Never tasted nor cooked the stuff before.
-I went on a culinary adventure, outside my comfort zone, and I am glad I did.
-I learned quite a bit about southern Indian cuisine and cooking ingredients.
+So I thought I would try to cook a few dishes of Sri Lankan origin.
+Sorry to say, I had never before tasted nor cooked Sri Lankan.
+I went on a culinary adventure, one outside my comfort zone, and I am glad I did.
+I learned quite a bit about southern Indian cooking ingredients and cuisine.

 I made three dishes to celebrate this wonderful novel, and they are as follows: